 Reportedly, a church group offered to buy up all the prints of the picture for $10 million.
 Moreover, Campus Crusade for Christ's Bill Bright wanted to buy the negative of the picture from studio Universal Pictures so that it could be destroyed for good.

-The film attracted controversy not only in the United States, but also internationally due to the frontal nudity (especially from Jesus) in the crucifixion scenes, and the fact that Jesus had a sexual relationship with Mary Magdalene.
+The film attracted controversy not only in the United States, but also internationally due to the frontal nudity (especially from Jesus) in the crucifixion scenes, and the strong implication that Jesus had a sexual relationship with Mary Magdalene.

 The filmmakers were given such a paltry budget for their controversial project that many economies had to be improvised.
 For example, actress Barbara Hershey, playing the role of Mary Magdalene, had to continually re-apply her own mendhi tattoos (which kept streaking in the desert heat) because there were not enough make-up artists to service everyone.